Stellantis Poissy Plant: History

-In the late 1940s politics in Europe remained highly polarised and Henry Ford will have been aware of the continuing popularity of the French Communist Party, routinely winning 25% of the votes in national elections till the mid-1950s, buoyed both by the delicate state of the French economy and by the prominent role played by communists in the French Resistance.
+In the late 1940s, politics in Europe remained highly polarised and Henry Ford would have been aware of the continuing popularity of the French Communist Party, routinely winning 25% of the votes in national elections till the mid-1950s, buoyed both by the delicate state of the French economy and by the prominent role played by communists in the French Resistance.
 The strikes that afflicted Ford's Poissy plant, and the poor industrial relations tradition of Renault’s plant at nearby Boulogne-Billancourt will have done nothing to reassure Ford about the future direction of the French economy, and it became known that Ford were looking to sell their French manufacturing business, of which the Poissy plant was the principal fixed asset.
 Henri Pigozzi, the Turin born boss of Simca must have taken a more positive view of the outlook for the French auto-industry, and in 1954 Ford sold their French manufacturing business to Simca along with rights to the new model that it was about to launch.
 Poissy's new model would be sold with a wide range of names, and in many export markets it would be badged as a Ford during its first few years, but in retrospect it is remembered as the Simca Vedette.
 In France it was sold with Simca badging right from the start.

 The Simca acquisition triggered a major expansion at the Poissy site.
-During 1955 new factory buildings were constructed so that by the end of the year, finally, more than half of the site had been built on.
+During 1955, new factory buildings were constructed so that by the end of the year, more than half of the site had been built on.

-During the early 1950s the economy finally started to grow again and the Simca Vedette made a strong start, with 42,439 produced in 1955 and 44,836 in 1956.
-These figures probably fell well short of the expectations when the site was acquired in 1937, but it was still a fourteenfold increase over the 3,023 cars produced in 1947.
+During the early 1950s, the economy finally started to grow again, and the Simca Vedette made a strong start, with 42,439 produced in 1955 and 44,836 in 1956.
+These figures probably fell well short of expectations when the site was acquired in 1937, but it was still a fourteenfold increase over the 3,023 cars produced in 1947.
 Unfortunately the Suez Crisis struck at the end of 1956, and the resulting fuel shortages placed the emphasis back on very small cars.
-Sales of the V8 Simcas recovered a little by the end of the decade, but production volumes of never again approached those of 1956.
+Sales of the V8 Simcas recovered a little by the end of the decade, but production volumes never again approached those of 1956.
 Simca responded rapidly by adding to their range the Simca Ariane which was a big car with a small engine, also produced in Poissy, which during the ensuing six years clocked up over 160,000 sales.
-However, by now the large car market in France was increasingly dominated by the Citroën DS which was in a lower car tax bracket than the V8 Simcas and had, after slow start, caught the spirit of the new age.
+However, by now, the large car market in France was increasingly dominated by the Citroën DS which was in a lower car tax bracket than the V8 Simcas and had, after a slow start, caught the spirit of the new age.